DaniAcu/mmRTLS/README.md

 - (CS) still makes trilateration calculations for one scenario

 **What is different?**
-1. (B) Beacons that transmit the RSSI packet can have multiple coexiting modes:
+1. (B) Beacons that transmit the RSSI packet can have multiple coexisting modes:
 - Passive: The RSSI is sent without control of the system by a non SW controlled Access Point (AP)
 - Induced Passive: The RSSID is sent by an Access Point that will be triggered externally to send data O(e.g. Ping)
 - Active: The RSSID is sent by a controlled Beacon synchronized by NTP